IBM Tivoli Storage Manager: Agents

 The TSM architecture makes use of two special-purpose agents.
 The LAN-Free Storage Agent is a limited function TSM server which is configured as a library client and uses server-to-server communication to coordinate the use of storage resources which are configured to TSM but which are also presented to the storage agent.
 Usually this LAN-free and server-free backup agent is installed on the specific client; however, it is network accessible and could be utilized to bypass network bottlenecks.
 One example would be to connect via infiniband between two Bladecenter chassis, where one has SAN attachment to tape, and the other does not.
-This could bypass limited ethernet bandwidth without having to move the TSM server instance.
+This could bypass limited Ethernet bandwidth without having to move the TSM server instance.

 The NDMP API agent is used by NetApp devices and other network attached storage (NAS) devices to allow backup access to the appliance itself rather than having to back up the device via an attached NAS client.appliance direct access to shared tape.

 Administration

 Administrative functions are accessed through the TSM Administrative command line interface tool or via a web based portal application known as the TSM Operations Center.
-There are also third-party admin API clients like TSMManager or the Power Administrator for TSM.